rabbitmq/omq/README.md

       --metric-tags strings                 Prometheus label-value pairs, eg. l1=v1,l2=v2 -C, --pmessages int                       The number of messages to send per publisher (default 9223372036854775807) -t, --publish-to string                   The topic/terminus to publish to (%d will be replaced with the publisher's id) (default "/topic/omq")
-      --publisher-uri string                URI for publishing -x, --publishers int                      The number of publishers to start (default 1) --queue-durability queue-durability   Queue durability (default: configuration - the queue definition is durable) (default configuration)
+      --publisher-uri strings               URI for publishing -x, --publishers int                      The number of publishers to start (default 1) --queue-durability queue-durability   Queue durability (default: configuration - the queue definition is durable) (default configuration)
   -r, --rate float                          Messages per second (-1 = unlimited) (default -1)